 It was sponsored in the Senate by Declan O’Scanlon (R-Monmouth), a champion of the Jake Honig Act.

 “Digital authorization will enable qualified medical cannabis patients who are medically fragile and homebound to mitigate their suffering,” he said.
 “Those who are terminally ill, in hospice care, confined to long-term care facilities, developmentally disabled, or certified homebound could benefit from easier access to prescriptions.

 “Technology that has significantly changed the medical industry can help improve the everyday health and wellness of New Jersey residents who rely on medical cannabis to alleviate pain and treat medical conditions,” O’Scanlon added.

-Many have come to enjoy marijuana telemedicine as it leaves the hassle one has to make to go somewhere that might not be pleasant.
-Those who are disabled and have great difficulty moving will likely welcome permanent marijuana telemedicine.
+Many have come to enjoy NJ marijuana telemedicine.
+It leaves the hassle one has to make to go somewhere that might not be pleasant.
+Those who are disabled and have great difficulty moving will likely welcome permanent NJ marijuana telemedicine.